Crack cocaine: Overdose

 A typical response among users is to have another hit of the drug; however, the levels of dopamine in the brain take a long time to replenish themselves, and each hit taken in rapid succession leads to progressively less intense highs.
 Nonetheless, a person might binge for 3 or more days without sleep, while inhaling hits from a pipe.

 Use of cocaine in a binge, during which the drug is taken repeatedly and at increasingly high doses, leads to a state of increasing irritability, restlessness, and paranoia.
 This may result in total paranoid psychosis, in which the individual loses touch with reality and experiences auditory hallucinations.

 Large amounts of crack cocaine (several hundred milligrams or more) intensify the user's high, but may also lead to bizarre, erratic, and violent behavior.
 Large amounts can induce tremors, vertigo, muscle twitches, paranoia, or, with repeated doses, a toxic reaction closely resembling amphetamine poisoning.

+History

+The exact origins of crack cocaine are unknown.
+Base forms of cocaine that are able to be smoked have existed since at least the 1880s.
+Independently, American chemist Henry Rusby & Peruvian chemist Alfredo Bignon devised methods to semi-refine cocaine into a smokable base form.
+This process was mostly intended to prevent the cocaine inside coca leaves from spoiling and is used as a temporary processing stage before turning coca leaves into cocaine powder.
+This cocaine paste, is still smoked in parts of South America today.

+Until the mid 1970s, there was little demand for turning refined cocaine powder back into a smokable base form.
+This, combined with the fact that refining cocaine base required highly volatile chemicals, such as ammonia or ether, kept its popularity restricted..
+A major change came when it was discovered that base cocaine could be formed without combustible chemicals & just by mixing powder cocaine with baking soda.
+The exact date of this discovery is unknown; however, Tootie Reese – a prominent drug dealer in L.A during the 70s – mentioned that "Bay Area chemistry students – 'white guys at Cal Berkeley'" had taught him the process as early as 1976.
+By the early 1980s, the price of powder cocaine had dropped by as much as 80% and selling crack was found to be significantly more profitable.
+While the presence of crack was initially reported in major cities like LA, San Diego, and Houston, it soon spread throughout the United States, in what became known as the crack epidemic.